RozsaBotond/VITMMA19/README.md

 docker run -v $(pwd)/data:/app/data dl-project > log/run.log 2>&1
 ```

-The container is configured to run the full pipeline (preprocessing, training, evaluation).
+The container's `main.py` entry point is configured to execute the entire pipeline (preprocessing, training, evaluation) based on internal logic or specific commands.

 ## Local Usage

+To use the CLI, ensure the `src` directory is in your `PYTHONPATH`.
+From the project root, you can set it temporarily: `export PYTHONPATH=$PYTHONPATH:$(pwd)/src`

 ### Installation (uv)